VERIMAG-Polyhedra/VplTactic/README.md

   This will also install other `opam-vpl` packages.

+In case of trouble with this `opam` install, you should read [this](https://github.com/VERIMAG-Polyhedra/opam-vpl/blob/master/README.md#using-the-vpl-on-a-vagrantvirtualbox-virtual-machine).

 ## Using VplTactic

 First, add the two following lines at the head of your Coq files: